drhsqlite/fossil-mirror/www/rebaseharm.md

 on the first draft.
 Those are not contradictory goals, at least not in theory.

-Unfortunately, Git does not provide the ability to add corrections or clarifications to historical check-ins.
-Hence, once again, rebase can be seen as an attempt to work around limitations of Git.
-Wouldn't it be better to fix the tool rather than fabricate a fictitious project history?
+Unfortunately, Git does not currently provide the ability to add corrections or clarifications or supplimental notes to historical check-ins.
+Hence, once again,
+rebase can be seen as an attempt to work around limitations of Git.
+Git could be enhanced to support editorial changes to check-ins.
+Wouldn't it be better to fix the version control tool rather than requiring users to fabricate a fictitious project history?

 ## <a name="collapsing"></a>7.0 Collapsing check-ins throws away valuable information